Last updated on October 9th, 2020 -

-Most eCommerce businesses get orders or inquiries from customers with an APO or FPO shipping address.
+Most ecommerce businesses get orders or inquiries from customers with an APO or FPO shipping address.
 Now, like most eCommerce businesses, you likely want to fulfill every order possible.
 But what is an APO or FPO address, and how do I ship my goods there?

-What is an APO or FPO?
+What is an APO or FPO address?

 APO and FPO are abbreviations used by the US Military Postal Service to deliver mail and packages to military personnel overseas.
 APO stands for Army Post Office and is associated with the US Army and Air Force.
 FPO stands for Fleet Post Office and is associated with the Navy and its ships.

 APO and FPO addresses enable the USPS to deliver mail to overseas military members.
 When the mail is delivered to the APO or FPO by the USPS, the staff will forward the mail to the recipient’s proper military division.
 The division will then deliver the package to the individual.